What is Skip Logic for?

 Skip Logic Overview #

-When you click to the Skip Logic icon between the prefilled title and Advanced options on the Form builder page, you can see an overview of your Skip Logic structure.
+When you click to the Skip Logic icon between the prefilled response name and Advanced options on the Form builder page, you can see an overview of your Skip Logic structure.

 Within the overview, you can see a list of all questions and sections that are related to each other via skip logic within the current form.
 This allows you to quickly review which answer is linking to which question.